Esri/arcgis-maps-sdk-kotlin-samples/authenticate-with-oauth/README.md

 ## How it works

 1. Create an `AuthenticatorState` and set the `OAuthConfiguration` with the portal URL, client ID, and redirect URI.
-2. Load a `PortalItem(...)` with connection type `Portal.Connection.Authenticated` which will issue an authentication challenge.
+2. Call the toolkit's `DialogAuthenticator` composable passing it the `AuthenticatorState` object.
+Because the `AuthenticatorState` object has an `OAuthConfiguration` set, the `DialogAuthenticator` will prompt for OAuth credentials when the associated `Portal` is loaded.
-3. Create a `DialogAuthenticator` composable passing it the `AuthenticatorState` object.
-Because the `AuthenticatorState` object has an `OAuthConfiguration` set, the `DialogAuthenticator` will prompt for OAuth credentials.
+3. Load a `PortalItem(...)` with connection type `Portal.Connection.Authenticated` which will issue an authentication challenge.
 4. Set up the manifest.xml to handle the OAuth redirect URI.
    * Define a second activity in the `manifest.xml` with the a name `OAuthUserSignInActivity` from the toolkit